-EVS Translations was awarded these certifications by TÜV Rheinland - a globally recognised accreditation organisation that leads the way in the development of quality standards.
+EVS Translations was awarded these quality certifications by TÜV Rheinland - a globally recognised accreditation organisation that leads the way in the development of quality standards.

 The Language of Energy – Translation Company exhibits at world’s largest exhibition for the gas industry

 EVS Translations exhibited as the only language service provider at this year’s Gastech conference, the world’s largest and most renowned exhibition for the gas industry in London.
 The company provides industry specific translations of environmental impact assessments, well operation documents, geological surveys, and other documents related to the extraction and exploration of gas reserves.